xma711/notebook/computer_networks/wifi/README.md

 the last two steps are exactly what is carried out when pacman install the linux header. of course, the link to linux-3.8 is not merely header, it has all the source codes. but more is okay, less will have problems.

-now go to mt7601/src folder, and then type make and follow other steps to get the kernel module installed.
+Now go to mt7601/src folder, and then type make and follow other steps to get the kernel module installed.

-when i do a "modprobe mt7601Usta" it may complain that the exec format not right, in this case, i just have to
+When i do a "modprobe mt7601Usta" it may complain that the exec format not right, in this case, i just have to
 modprobe --force mt7601Usta
 to make it work.
 (reference: https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=73005)